Mayo Clinic Care Network Content

 Overview

-Vitamin A (retinol, retinoic acid) is a nutrient important to vision, growth, cell division, reproduction and immunity.
-Vitamin A also has antioxidant properties.
-Antioxidants are substances that might protect your cells against the effects of free radicals — molecules produced when your body breaks down food or is exposed to tobacco smoke and radiation.
-Free radicals might play a role in heart disease, cancer and other diseases.
+Vitamin A is a nutrient the body uses to support growth, vision and cell function.
+It's also called retinol or retinoic acid.
+Vitamin A has antioxidant properties.
+Antioxidants are substances that might protect cells against the effects of free radicals.
+Free radicals are molecules made from reactions in the body or when the body is exposed to tobacco smoke or radiation.
+Free radicals might play a role in heart disease, cancer and other conditions.

-Vitamin A is found in many foods, such as spinach, dairy products and liver.
-Other sources are foods rich in beta-carotene, such as green leafy vegetables, carrots and cantaloupe.
-Your body converts beta-carotene into vitamin A.
+Vitamin A is found in many foods, such as spinach, eggs, dairy products, and yellow and orange vegetables.
+Vitamin A also is added to some foods, such as milk, margarine and cereals.
+Colorful fruits and vegetables, such as carrots and cantaloupe, are high in beta-carotene.
+The body changes beta-carotene into vitamin A.

-As an oral supplement, vitamin A mainly benefits people who have a poor or limited diet or who have a condition that increases the need for vitamin A, such as pancreatic disease, eye disease or measles.
-If you take vitamin A for its antioxidant properties, keep in mind that the supplement might not offer the same benefits as naturally occurring antioxidants in food.
+If you take vitamin A for its antioxidant properties, keep in mind that the supplement might not offer the same benefits as vitamins found naturally in foods.

-The recommended daily amount of vitamin A is 900 micrograms (mcg) for adult men and 700 mcg for adult women.
+The recommended daily amount of vitamin A is 900 micrograms (mcg) for men and 700 mcg for women.
+Daily vitamin A needs change slightly to 770 mcg for pregnant people and 1,300 micrograms for people who are breastfeeding.